itsoulos/GlobalOptimus/paper/paper.md

 ## Summary
 <p style="text-align: justify;">
-The location of global minimum founds application in a variety of problems derived from physics [@duan1992effective_1992], chemistry, medicine etc. Also, the global optimization process can be used in complex problems, such as the training of neural networks.
-Methods used in the global optimization process can be divided into stochastic and deterministic and this article proposes a software that incorporates a variety of stochastic methods.
+The location of global minimum founds application in a variety of problems derived from physics [@duan1992effective_1992], chemistry [@liwo1999protein_1999], medicine [@lee2007large_2007] etc. Also, the global optimization process can be used in complex problems, such as the training of neural networks [@chiroma2017neural_2017].
+Methods used in the global optimization process can be divided into stochastic and deterministic, and  a comparison between methods of these categories can be found in the work of Sergeyev et al.[@sergeyev2018efficiency_2018].
+This article proposes a software that incorporates a variety of stochastic methods to handle optimization methods of multidimensional functions.
 </p>